Virginia Venture Partners Invests in LevelFields, Which Revolutionizes Investing by Forecasting the Impact of Events on Stock Prices

 About Virginia Venture Partners

-Virginia Venture Partners, the equity Investment program of VIPC, makes seed-stage equity investments in Virginia-based technology, clean energy, and life science companies with a high potential for achieving rapid growth and generating a significant economic return for entrepreneurs, co-investors, and the Commonwealth of Virginia.
-Since its inception in 2005, Virginia Venture Partners, formerly CIT GAP Funds, has deployed $32.4 million in capital across more than 240 portfolio companies, including 17 companies in designated Opportunity Zones.
-Virginia Venture Partners’ investment decisions are guided by the Investment Advisory Board (IAB).
+Virginia Venture Partners, formerly CIT GAP Funds, is the equity investment program of VIPC that makes seed-stage equity investments in Virginia-based technology, clean energy, and life science companies with a high potential for achieving rapid growth and generating a significant economic return for entrepreneurs, co-investors, and the Commonwealth of Virginia.
+Since its inception in 2005, Virginia Venture Partners has deployed $32.4 million in capital across more than 250 portfolio companies, including 17 companies in designated Opportunity Zones.
+Virginia Venture Partners’ investment decisions are guided by the Virginia Venture Partners Investment Advisory Board (IAB).
 This independent, third-party panel has drawn from the expertise of leading regional entrepreneurs, angel, and strategic investors, and venture capital firms such as New Enterprise Associates, Grotech Ventures, Harbert Venture Partners HIG Ventures, Edison Ventures, In-Q-Tel, Intersouth Partners, SJF Ventures, Carilion Health Systems, Johnson & Johnson, General Electric, and Alpha Natural Resources.
 For more information, please visit www.virginiaipc.org/vvp.

 About Virginia Innovation Partnership Corporation (VIPC)